MSGT. H.G. Robby Robinson

 Advisor, Native American Hawaii Kosho Ryu Kempo Karate & Jiu Jitsu - Oyate Tokaheya Wokicize Wakagapi

-As a youth, GM Robinson was strongly influenced by neighborhood Chinese Tai Chi Chuan practitioners and was introduced to Judo in 1949 through the teachings of Charles Yerkow.
+As a youth, SGM Robinson was strongly influenced by neighborhood Chinese Tai Chi Chuan practitioners and was introduced to Judo in 1949 through the teachings of Charles Yerkow.
 Coupled with a high school background in weight lifting, gymnastics, fencing, wrestling, and boxing with the South Bronx - New York City Police Athletic League, Robinson was well grounded and prepared for a future fulfilling career in the little-known field of martial arts that would take him around the world and encompassing most of his adult life.

 GM Robinson’s athletics, hunting and fishing experiences all became part of his keen survival skills which were realized when he entered the United States Air Force (USAF) during the Korean War in 1952, eventually becoming one of the USAF’s youngest escape and survival combative measures instructors within the Elite Strategic Air Command (SAC) Combative Armed and Unarmed Cadre of Escape and Evasion Instructors.

 In 1953, GM Robinson trained under the tutorledge of the late Sensei Emilio “Mel” Bruno, 6th Degree Black Belt, GS-15, Superintendent for USAF Aircrew and Air Police Combative Training and Physical Conditioning Division, Headquarters, SAC, Omaha, Nebraska, and a former student of Shihan Jigoro Kano; founder of the Kodokan International Judo Institute, Japan.